Christopher Bakken

 and not reeking of funeral soil

-but scented improbable apricot,
+but scented improbable apricot

-hints of earth’s most subtle literacy.
+—hints of death’s most subtle literacy.

 Atop the city’s other distinguished hill